unraid/docs/docs/legacy/FAQ/Console.md

 `smartctl -a /dev/sdx`

-To copy the SMART report to a file called **smart.txt** on your unRAID flash drive, that you can copy elsewhere and post to the forums, use the following command.
+To copy the SMART report to a file called **smart.txt** on your Unraid flash drive, that you can copy elsewhere and post to the forums, use the following command.
 Of course, you can change the file name to what ever you like, for example, **smart_Seagate320_2008-12-15.txt**.